rajeshpatil88/simplemlmodel_azure/README.md

 Congratulations!
 You've successfully deployed your Flask app to Azure Web App.

-## Redeploying the App
+## Redeploying the App:
 If you need to redeploy your app with the latest code changes, you can use the following command:

-- Below command tells Azure to sync and redeploy your web app using the source code.
+- Below command tells Azure to sync and redeploy your web app using the latest source code.

    ```sh
    az webapp deployment source sync --name YourWebAppName --resource-group YourResourceGroupName